 The Bursary provides financial support to help students overcome specific barriers to participation so they can remain in education.
-The college policy and approach outlined below is based on the guidance provided by the government which is titled 16 To 19 Bursary Fund Guide For Academic Year 2016 To 2017.
+The college policy and approach outlined below is based on the guidance provided by the government which is titled 16 TO 19 Bursary Fund Guide for Academic Year 2017 to 2018.

 What is it?